Lazr1026/Sans/README.md

 1. Install [Python3.8](https://www.python.org/downloads/) or newer.
 2. Install everything in requirements.txt with `pip install -r path/to/requirements.txt`
 3. Place the token in a file called `token` in the same directory as `sans.py`, then run `sans.py`. (note this is the same process with `recovery.py`)
+4. Install the latest build of [Node.js](https://nodejs.org/en/).
+5. Install [discord.js](https://discord.js.org/#/) in terminal with the command `npm install discord.js`.
+6. In sans.js, replace the part where it says `yourtoken` with the token of your bot.
+7. Open terminal and run `cd (wherever you're keeping sans.js)` and then `node sans.js`.
+Enjoy hosting Sans!